-The full story begins almost seven years ago when I was diagnosed with Meylodysplastic Syndrom / Acute Meyloginous Leukemia in November 2005.
-I received two "rounds" of chemotherapy (one "7+3" and one high dose AraC) and then contracted parvovirus, which made me transfusion dependant for six months.
-This did, however, put it into remssion which lasted about 2 1/2 years.
+The full story begins almost nine years ago when I was diagnosed with Meylodysplastic Syndrom / Acute Meyloginous Leukemia in November 2005.
+I received two "rounds" of chemotherapy (one "7+3" and one high dose AraC) and then contracted parvovirus, which made me transfusion dependent for six months.
+This did, however, put it into remission which lasted about 2 1/2 years.
 In (2008) I was continuing to do well, and starting in about May, things started going downhill again.
 Through a series of blood and bone marrow tests it was determined that I had relapsed.
 Jennae and I went to the Mayo Clinic in Rochester where I received a total of five "rounds" of chemotherapy (two rounds of 7+3 and three rounds of high dose AraC).
 The leukemia is back in remission, but the Meylodysplastic Syndrome remains, and so we are starting a new chemo drug to attempt to control the MDS.
 In the background we are still in process of waiting for / preparing for a bone marrow transplant.